 Removing caulking from brick requires knowing the proper steps to take.
 There are certain tools and resources that you will need if you plan to remove the caulk from your commercial property by yourself.
 With that said, the job can be accomplished by following the right process, exercising patience and with a little hard work.

-When Is it Important to Remove Caulking?
+When Is It Important To Remove Caulking?

 Properly-done caulking can last for more than five years before it needs to be removed and replaced.
 However, all caulking eventually needs to be removed over enough time.

 If the caulk in between bricks on your commercial property begins to wear-down, it is time to remove the old caulk and replace it with new sealant.
 Otherwise, improper or outdated caulking can lead to water damage, increased utility costs and other aesthetic and safety concerns.
-Caulking may also require removal during renovation projects, such as replacing doors and windows.
+Commercial Caulking may also require removal during renovation projects, such as replacing doors and windows.

 Tools You Need